Oral and Maxillofacial Pathology Residency

 The faculty consists of three full-time, board certified oral and maxillofacial pathologists.
 There are an additional 43 full-time faculty in anatomic pathology (two of which are Head & Neck Pathologists), 15 full-time faculty in clinical pathology, and 72 research faculty who have a deep interest in teaching residents, fellows, graduate students, and dental/medical students.

 We currently have one resident for each training year in the program.
 Our residents are a diverse group with backgrounds in private practice, research, and teaching, coming from around the country and around the world.
 At the hospital, they are a cohesive and collegial team, working together for collective success, and go on to pursue top academic positions both here at Columbia and elsewhere.

 All rotations are at the Columbia University Irving Medical Center with the exception of the forensic pathology rotation at the Office of the Chief Medical Examiner of New York City.
 Columbia’s program has a large Resident Room with a multi-headed microscope with a connected camera and wide screen monitor as well as scores of shared textbooks and reference materials.
 In the resident room, each resident has his/her own desk with bookshelves, a computer and dedicated microscope.
-In addition, each resident is issued an iPad with pre-loaded software to allow them to access departmental programs and electronic medical records.
 The book allowance of $500 per year may be spent on electronic or hardcover publications.
 The “Gross Room" for anatomic pathology has been renovated and expanded and is spacious, bright, well-ventilated and efficient.
 Technicians and pathology assistants (PA) do the grossing for all biopsies and large specimens are shared equally between the PAs and the residents.
 Newly-renovated shared post-call rooms in the hospital are available to Pathology residents.